-From equation 1 it can be explained that: The direct effect coefficient of green marketing (X1) and theory of planned behavior (X2) on green consumer behavior (Y1) of 0.408 and 0.195 states that green marketing (X1) and theory of planned behavior (X2) influence positive and significant impact on green consumer behavior (Y1).
+From equation 1 it can be explained that: The direct effect coefficient of green marketing (X1) and theory of planned behavior (X2) on green consumer behavior (Y1) of 0.408 and 0.195 states that green marketing (X1) and theory of planned behavior (X2) influence positive and signifiate impact on green consumer behavior (Y1).
 This means that the higher the green marketing coefficient (X1) and the theory of planned behavior (X2), the green consumer behavior (Y1) will also increase.

-Equation 2: Y2 = 0.137 X1 + 0.130 X2 + 0.489 Y1From equation 2 it can be explained that: The indirect effect coefficient of green marketing (X1) on green consumerism (Y2) through green consumer behavior (Y1) of 0.137 states that green marketing (X1) has a positive and significant effect on green consumerism (Y2) through green consumers behavior (Y1).
-That is, if the green consumer behavior (Y1) coefficient value is higher, the higher the green marketing (X1) increases green consumerism (Y2).
-The indirect effect coefficient theory of planned behavior (X2) on green consumerism (Y2) through green consumer behavior (Y1) of 0.130 states that the theory of planned behavior (X2) has a positive and significant effect on green consumerism (Y2) through green consumer behavior (Y1)).
-That is, if the green consumer behavior (Y1) coefficient value is higher, the higher the green marketing (X1) increases green consumerism (Y2)
+Equation 2: Y2 = 0.137 XI + 0.130 X2 + 0.489 Y1From equation 2 it can be explained that: The indirect effect coefficient of green marketing (X1) on green consumerism (Y2) through green consumer behavior (Y1) of 0.137 states that green marketing (X1) has a positive and significant effect on green consumerism (Y2) through green consumerism (Y2) through green consumerism (Y1) coefficient value is higher, the higher the green marketing (X1) increases green consumerism (Y2).
+The indirect effect coefficient theory of planned behavior (X2) on green consume g{sm} (Y2) through green consumer behavior (Y1) of 0.130 states that the theory of planned behavior (X2) has a positive and significant effect on green consumerism (Y2) through green consumer behavior (Y1) of 0.130 states that the theory of planned behavior (X2) has a positive and significant effect on green consumerism (Y2) through green consumer behavior (Y1).
+That is, if the green consumer behavior (Y1) coefficient value is higher, the higher the green marketing (X1) increases green consumer behavior (Y1) coefficient value is higher, the higher the green marketing (X1) increases green consumer behavior (Y1) coefficient value is higher, the higher the green marketing (X1) increases green consumer behavior (Y1) coefficient value is higher, the higher the green marketing (X1) increases green consumer behavior (Y1) coefficient value is higher.

-Equation 3: Y3 = 0.122 X1 + 0.021 X2 + 0.570 Y1From equation 3 it can be explained that: The indirect effect coefficient of green marketing (X1) on environmental sustainability (Y3) through green consumer behavior (Y1) of 0.233 states that green marketing (X1) has a positive and significant effect on environmental sustainability (Y3) through green consumers behavior (Y1).
-That is, if the green consumer behavior (Y1) coefficient value is higher, the higher the green marketing (X1) will increase environmental sustainability (Y3).
+Equation 3: $Y_3 = 0.122 X_1 + 0.021 X_2 + 0.570 Y_1From$ equation 3 it can be explained that: The indirect effect coefficient of green marketing (X1) on environmental sustainability (Y3) through green consumer behavior (Y1) of 0.233 states that green marketing (X1) has a positive and significant effect on environmental sustainability (Y3) through green consumers behavior (Y1).
+That is, if the green consumer behavior (Y1) coefficient value is higher, the higher the green mar 23 mg (X1) will increase environmental sustainability (Y3).

-The indirect effect coefficient theory of planned behavior (X2) on environmental sustainability (Y3) through green consumer behavior (Y1) of 0.111 states that the theory of planned behavior (X2) has a positive and significant effect on environmental sustainability (Y3) through green consumer behavior (Y1).
+The indirect effect coefficient theory of planned behavior (X2) on environmental sustainability Y3) through green consumer behavior (Y1) of 0.111 states that the theory of planned behavior (X2) has a positive and significant effect on environmental sustainability (Y3) through green consumer behavior (Y1).
 That is, if the green consumer behavior (Y1) coefficient value is higher, the higher the theory of planned behavior (X2) increases environmental sustainability (Y3).